Valkea/Omdena_UN_GDC/README.md

 Once started, the EC2 instance will execute the `config_docker.sh` file and run the `PREFECT Agent` container which will in turn pull and run the `PREFECT Flows` container whenever requested through the PREFECT Cloud interface (or via command lines).

+### 5.4 - Testing/Running the pipeline
-At this point you can use instructions from 4.1 to test the deployement.
+At this point you can use instructions from 4.1 and 4.2 to test the deployment.

+The `terraform apply` command should have displayed the current external IP of the EC2 instance (and links to directly access the Weaviate API).
+It this is not the case, just use `terraform apply` a second time (in some case the EC2 is not ready yet and can't return the external IP)

-### 5.4 - Destroy the AWS infrastructure
+### 5.5 - Destroy the AWS infrastructure
 To shut down the deployment, one can use the following command (from inside the terraform folder):

 ```code